Amazon Fire TV Stick 4K: Can this $50 streamer beat a Roku?

-For years Roku has ruled CNET's list of best media streamers with its streamers while other affordable options -- namely Amazon's Fire TV and Google's Chromecast -- earned silver and bronze at best.
+For years Roku has ruled CNET's list of best media streamers and left other affordable options -- namely Amazon's Fire TV and Google's Chromecast -- in the dust.
 Google's latest attempt to topple Roku remains under wraps (at least until next week) but Amazon's is now available for preorder.
 And Roku might have something to worry about.

 The all-new Fire TV Stick 4K costs $50 (£50) and comes equipped with Dolby Vision and HDR10+ video and Dolby Atmos audio, which promise higher video and audio quality to compatible TVs and audio systems.